aosp-mirror/platform_system_core/init/README.md

   "sys.powerctl" system property, used to implement rebooting.

 `restart <service>`
-> Like stop, but doesn't disable the service.
+> Stops and restarts a running service, does nothing if the service is currently restarting, otherwise, it just starts the service.

 `restorecon <path> [ <path>\* ]`
 > Restore the file named by _path_ to the security context specified